 Unrealized losses on interest rate swaps and caps, net decreased \$172 (-4.3%) from 2010 to 2011 due to a smaller increase in the net fair value liability of interest rate swap agreements held in 2011 compared to the increase in the net fair value liability of interest rate swap agreements held in 2010 resulting from decreases in long-term interest rates during both periods.
-Unrealized (losses) gains on interest rate swaps and caps, net changed from a net gain of \$11,147 in 2009 to a net loss of \$4,021 in 2010 due to a decrease in the net fair value liability of interest rate swap agreements held in 2009 compared to an increase in the net fair value liability of interest rate swap agreements held in 2010 resulting from a decrease in long-term interest rates during 2010 compared to an increase in long-term interest rates during 2009.
+Unrealized (losses) gains on interest rate swaps and caps, net changed from a net gain of \$11,147 in 2009 to a net loss of \$4,021 in 2010 due to a decrease in the net fair value liability of interest rate swap agreements held in 2010 resulting from a decrease in long-term interest rates during 2010 compared to an increase in the net fair value liability of interest rates during 2010 compared to an increase in long-term interest rates during 2010 compared to an increase in long-term interest rates during 2010 compared to an increase in long-term interest rates during 2009.